Adithi27/Aws-EC2-Wordpress-website/README.md

 # Aws-EC2-Wordpress-website

-#Over view:
+# Over view:

 The construction of the website begins with the renting of a virtual computer **(EC2)** on the AWS platform.
 On this virtual computer, a software known as a web server is installed.
 A web server is essentially a software that handles HTTP requests and serves the appropriate HTTP responses.
 When a website is accessed from a browser, an HTTP request is sent by the browser to the server of that website.
 On the server, there is a web server software running that takes the HTTP request, processes it, and responds back with the appropriate response.
 In this project, a web server named Apache is utilized.
 First, a virtual computer **(EC2 Instance, Ubuntu)** is launched followed by the installation of Apache.
 Additionally, a database is needed, so a DBMS is installed on our instance, which happens to be MySQL, a very popular relational database management system.
 Once the installation of MySQL is completed, WordPress is installed.
 WordPress is a highly popular content management system written in PHP.
 It can be installed on the web server to create a website, which can then be customized.
 With the completion of the installation process and few configuration setups, the website is successfully set up.

 **Launch an EC2 Instance**

-1. click on AWS EC2 and this will take to the ec2 dashboard over here i'll go
+1. Click on AWS EC2 and this will take to the ec2 dashboard ahead and click on launch instance.
-2:55
-ahead and click on launch instance
+2. Choose the OS within the listed options.
+3. click on create new keypair and create a key pair with a custom name.
+Choose the keypair type to be RSA.
+4. The file format is dot pem and when clicked on create Keypair that's going to download the private key.
+5. Configure your network settings and launch your instance.
+6. Go to EC2 dashboard and click on Elastic IP Address and allocate elastic ip address and
+7. Now assign it to the created virtual computer(EC2)
+8. For SSH Client Mobaxterm is used.
+Start a new SSH session with the Public Ipv4 address of your EC2 instance and Username.
+9. Go to advanced SSH settings and use the private key to log in attaching the private key that is downloaded.
+10. Now connection is established with the virtual computer.

+Execute the following code.

 **STEP:1** : Install Apache server on Ubuntu: